-\--Note: Exhibit 18 is available in a fillable format at http://intranet.fsa.usda.gov.
-CLICK "FFAS Employee Forms/Publications Site" and CLICK "Find Current Forms Using Our Form Number Search".
-For "Form Number", ENTER "2-FLP Exhibit 18".
+Dear [Borrower]

-2-FLP, Exhibit 18 (Use Agency Letterhea d format with local return address.)
-Demand for Payment, Notice That Non-Centralized Administrative Offset, Including Internal Administrative Offset, Has Been Taken and Will Continue, and Intent to Collect by Centralized Offset and Other Applicable Debt Collection Methods [Date] Dear[Borrower] final loss claim that the U.S. Departs alf, you now have a delinquent Fede The final loss claim i Records). s based on the follow ving guaranteed loans: (Complete as s necessary from Borrower Loan Date of Loan Lender FSA ID Number Loan Amount The amount of the final loss claim paid on your behalf which you owe is \$ Interest will accrue at the note rate of the guaranteed loan on the date the final loss claim was paid (%).
+This is to inform you that as a result of a final loss claim that the U.S. Department of Agriculture (USDA), Farm Service Agency (FSA) paid on your behalf, you now have a delinquent Federal debt.

+The final loss claim is based on the following guaranteed loans: (Complete as necessary from Borrower Loan Records).

+Date of Loan Lender FSA ID Number Loan Amount

+The amount of the final loss claim paid on your behalf which you owe is \$.
+Interest will accrue at the note rate of the guaranteed loan on the date the final loss claim was paid (%).
 The amount due will increase as interest accrues at the annual rate indicated.

-FSA has taken non-centra continue to use: alized administrative offset, including internal administra tive offset (IAO).
-FSA will • Centralized offset fro m the U.S. Departme ent of Treasury's Treasury Offset Pr ogram (TOP), • Non-centralized administrative offset between FSA and USDA payment authorizing agencies including, but not limited to, internal administrative offset (IAO) of payments made by FSA, and • The other debt collec tion actions describe d in this notice to collect the debt yo ou owe FSA.
+FSA has taken non-centralized administrative offset, including internal administrative offset (IAO).
+FSA will continue to use:

+- Centralized offset from the U.S. Department of Treasury's Treasury Offset Program (TOP), - Non-centralized administrative offset between FSA and USDA payment authorizing agencies including, but not limited to, internal administrative offset (IAO) of payments made by FSA, and - The other debt collection actions described in this notice to collect the debt you owe FSA.
-Demand for Payment, Notice That Non-Centralized Administrative Offset, Including Internal Administrative Offset, Has Been Taken and Will Continue, and Intent to Collect by Centralized Offset and Other Applicable Debt Collection Methods (Continued)

 In accordance with 31 C.F.R.
 901.3(b)(4), FSA determined non-centralized administrative offset must be exercised immediately against any amounts payable to you.
 This is because FSA has determined that there was insufficient time before payment to allow for prior notice and opportunity for appeal.
-[Insert a narrative justification] [Narrative continuation]
+[Insert a narrative justification]

+[Narrative continuation]

-The payment collected was [Amount] that you were to receive from [Insert payment type] The offset amount will include any payments to other entities equal to your pro rata share in the entities if FSA has a legally enforceable right under state law or otherwise to pursue entity payments.
+The payment collected was \$ [Amount] that you were to receive from [Insert payment type] The offset amount will include any payments to other entities equal to your pro rata share in the entities if FSA has a legally enforceable right under state law or otherwise to pursue entity payments.
 FSA also intends to continue offset from your participation in any Federal program or contract until you pay your Federal debt in full or the debt is otherwise resolved by actions explained in this notice.